Applying for Financial Aid

 How to Apply for Financial Aid

 - Complete the Free Application for Federal Student Aid (FAFSA).
 Students must complete a new FAFSA each year in order to be considered for grants, scholarships, and loans.
-The FAFSA becomes available on January 1 ever year.
+The FAFSA becomes available on October 1 every year.
 Some students may be selected by the federal processor for verification.
 You will be notified by email to provide additional information if this happens.
 If needed, the verification worksheet(s) required for this process are available on the university's main financial aid website.

 - Review and accept your loan award via Raiderlink.
+Instructions on how to view and accept finanical aid and scholarships can be found here.

 - Sign a Master Promissory Note (MPN) for your Federal Direct Loan online at studentloans.gov.
 (Note: Direct PLUS loans require a separate MPN.)